printers-for-people/catboat/docs/MCU_Commands.md

 # MCU commands

-This document provides information on the low-level micro-controller commands that are sent from the Klipper "host" software and processed by the Klipper micro-controller software.
+This document provides information on the low-level micro-controller commands that are sent from the Kalico "host" software and processed by the Kalico micro-controller software.
 This document is not an authoritative reference for these commands, nor is it an exclusive list of all available commands.